Why you always think your friends are mad at you — even when they’re not

 “A lot of them felt they had the responsibility to respond to me and take care of me, which is not what I wanted, and not who I am as a person,” Hirsch says.

 The anxiety of suspecting a friend is upset with us is common, thanks in part to modern communication and how our brains work.
-The pandemic — when friends were kept apart for so long and some friendships withered away — seems to have exacerbated the issue.
-“When we’re in the state of pandemic and existential crisis, it’s more likely that these kinds of thoughts can come up,” says Kat Vellos, a Bay Area-based connection coach, speaker, and author.
-“If you don't hear from somebody, you go, ‘Are they mad at me?
-Is something wrong?’”
+The coronavirus pandemic — when friends were kept apart for so long and some friendships withered away — seems to have exacerbated the issue.
+“When we’re in the state of pandemic and existential crisis, it’s more likely that these kinds of thoughts can come up,” says Kat Vellos, a Bay Area-based connection coach, speaker and author.
+“If you don’t hear from somebody, you go, ‘Are they mad at me?
+Is something wrong?’ ”

 The good news is not only is this feeling incredibly common, experts say, but it’s normal and can be fleeting.
 By getting to the root of why these fears arise, we can learn how to combat worries of rejection and confidently address our concerns with our friends.